| | | | |

 • 1 cup Artichoke Hearts chopped rough

-• 1 teaspoon Italian Seasoning I used Primal Palate, Amore
+• 1 tsp Italian Seasoning I used Primal Palate, Amore

 Your email address will not be published.
 Required fields are marked *